Christopher Morel Player Props: Cubs vs. Guardians

 Christopher Morel At The Plate

-- Morel has an RBI in 17 of 39 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in four contests.
+- Morel has had an RBI in 18 games this season (45.0%), including 10 multi-RBI outings (25.0%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.